tatianapassali/contextual-summarization/README.md

     --guidance_column guidance
 ```

-## Get the data
-You can download the tagged data from Zenodo here:
-In our paper we conducted experiments for the following datasets:
-* CNN/DailyMail
-* Xsum
-* Multinews
-* Depatebedia

 ## Get embeddings representations
 We provide the embedding representations of the topics in the vox datasets in the vox directory :